-What is ethical non-monogamy?
 This episode is an impromptu primer on ethical non-monogamy.
-Here you will learn what it is as Jillian North joins host Peter McGraw to discuss its principles and different forms.
-Jillian is an award-winning salesperson, world traveler, writer, and painter.
-At the end of the podcast, Peter and Jillian talk about online dating for the ethical non-monogamist.
-Join them as they tackle this interesting subtopic on singlehood.
+You will learn what ethical non-monogamy is, and Peter McGraw’s guest, Jillian North, discuss the principles of ethical non-monogamy.
+At the end of the podcast, they talk about online dating for the ethical non-monogamist.

 What Is Ethical Non-Monogamy?